 A PFD is a safety vest that can keep you afloat in the event of capsizing.
 Even an excellent swimmer can struggle when their boat suddenly flips them upside down in the water.
 This vest can keep you upright in the water until help can arrive or to help you stay afloat while preparing to climb back onto your kayak or canoe.

 The biggest thing for you to consider when purchasing a PFD is whether it fits you comfortably or not.
 They should fit snugly, but allow you to move freely.
 They should be thin enough to ensure that you are not too hot when wearing it, but thick enough to ensure you are not struggling to stay above water while dealing with a capsized boat.
-Please see our best PFD’s here.
+See our best PFD’s by clicking this link.

 Most kayaking shoes are made of neoprene.
 They are designed to be slip-resistant so that you do not fall when trying to step on or off your kayak.